Joseph M. FergusonInspector General

 Amidst a public outcry for real and lasting change in local law enforcement, Ferguson was named to the Police Accountability Task Force (PATF).
 Charged with developing comprehensive findings with specific recommendations for change within the Chicago Police Department in the short, interim, and long-term, the PATF developed pragmatic and transparent recommendations for reform that, among other things, resulted in a duly empowered independent civilian investigative police oversight agency–the Civilian Office of Police Accountability (COPA)–and a dedicated Police Inspector General Office.

 Ferguson is a lecturer at Loyola University Chicago School of Law as well as the co-director of its National Security and Civil Rights Program.
 He previously served as an instructor at the Department of Justice’s National Advocacy Center, which provides training for federal, state, and local prosecutors and investigative agencies.
-Ferguson has been a member of the Executive Committee for the Board of Directors for the Association of Inspectors General and a member of the Data Analytic Working Group at the Center for the Advancement of Public Integrity at Columbia Law School.
-He received his BA from Lake Forest College and his JD from Northwestern University School of Law.
+He has been a member of the Executive Committee for the Board of Directors for the Association of Inspectors General and a member of the Data Analytic Working Group at the Center for the Advancement of Public Integrity at Columbia Law School.
+Ferguson received a BA from Lake Forest College and a JD from Northwestern University School of Law.

-William Marback joined the Office of Inspector General in 2000 after serving as an Assistant State’s Attorney with the Cook County State’s Attorney’s Office from 1989 to 1993, where he was assigned to the Appellate Division, Narcotics Prosecution Unit, Felony Review Unit, Preliminary Hearings Unit, Grand Jury Unit, and Felony Trial Division.
-Prior to the State’s Attorney’s Office, he worked as Associate Attorney in the litigation groups at the law firm of Hoffman, Burke and Bozick and the law firm of Freeborn and Peters.
-Marback earned a BA from Loyola University and a JD from DePaul University.
+William Marback joined the Office of Inspector General in 2000 after serving as an Assistant State’s Attorney with the Cook County State’s Attorney’s Office from 1989 to 1993, where he was assigned to the Appellate Division, Narcotics Prosecution Unit, Felony Review Unit, Preliminary Hearings/Grand Jury Unit, and Felony Trial Division.
+Prior to that, he worked as an Associate Attorney in the litigation groups at the law firm of Hoffman, Burke, and Bozick and the law firm of Freeborn and Peters.
+Marback earned a BA from Loyola University and a JD from DePaul University College of Law.

 Lise Valentine, Deputy Inspector General for APR

 Lise Valentine joined the Office of Inspector General in 2011 after serving as Vice President and Director of Research at the Civic Federation, a non-partisan governmental research organization, where she conducted and led research on government efficiency, transparency, and tax policy.
-She has taught state and local public finance for the Master of Public Administration Program at the University of Illinois at Chicago, and is an instructor for Inspector General Institute®.
-She has also served as a trustee of the Governmental Research Association, an elected Commissioner and Treasurer of the Park District of Oak Park, a board member for the Association of Inspectors General, and a member of advisory task forces to the Governmental Accounting Standards Board.
-Valentine earned a BA in Humanistic Studies from McGill University, an MS in Accountancy from DePaul University, and a PhD in Communication Studies from the University of Iowa.
+She has taught state and local public finance for the Master of Public Administration Program at the University of Illinois at Chicago and is the Course Manager and an instructor for the Certified Inspector General Auditor® course at the Inspector General Institute®.
+She has also served as a trustee of the Governmental Research Association, an elected Commissioner and Treasurer of the Park District of Oak Park, a board member for the Association of Inspectors General, and represents the Association of Local Government Auditors on the Governmental Accounting Standards Advisory Council.
 She is a Certified Public Accountant, Certified Internal Auditor, and a Certified Inspector General Auditor®.
+Valentine earned a BA in Humanistic Studies from McGill University, an MS in Accountancy from DePaul University, and a PhD in Communication Studies from the University of Iowa

 Ahmed JirChief Technology Officer (CITA)